Qt Wayland Compositor

 --wayland-socket-nameOverrides the default socket name used for communicating with clients.

-Take a look at the Qt Wayland Compositor Examples for a demonstration on how the APIs can be used to write custom display servers.
+Take a look at the Qt Wayland Compositor Examples to learn how these APIs can be used to write custom compositors.

 Qt Wayland Compositor and the Qt Wayland integration plugin are available under commercial licenses from The Qt Company.
 In addition, they are available under the GNU Lesser General Public License, version 3, or the GNU General Public License, version 2.
 See Qt Licensing for further details.